sybrew/the-seo-framework/readme.txt

 = Other notes =

-**This plugin copies data from the Genesis SEO Meta, this means that when you use Genesis, you can easily upgrade to this plugin without editing each page!**

 *Genesis SEO will be disabled upon activating this plugin.
-The new SEO Settings page adds extended SEO support.*
+This plugin takes over and extends Genesis SEO.*

-***The Automatic Description Generation will work with any installation.
-But it will exclude shortcodes.
-This means that if you use shortcodes or a page builder, be sure to enter your custom description or the description will fall short in length.***
+***The Automatic Description Generation will work with any installation, but it will exclude shortcodes.
+This means that if you use shortcodes or a page builder, be sure to enter your custom description or the description will fall short.***

-***The home page tagline settings don't have any effect on the title output if your theme's title output is not written according to the WordPress standards, which luckily are enforced strongly on new WordPress.org themes since recently.***
+***The home page tagline settings won't have any effect on the title output if your theme's title output is not written according to the WordPress standards, which luckily are enforced strongly on new WordPress.org themes since recently.***

 > <strong>Check out the "[Other Notes](https://wordpress.org/plugins/autodescription/other_notes/#Other-Notes)" tab for the API documentation.</strong>

 *I'm aware that radio buttons lose their input when you drag the metaboxes around.
-This issue will be fixed in WordPress 4.5.0 according to the milestones.*
+This issue is fixed since WordPress 4.5.0 (alpha and later).*
 *But not to worry: Your previous value will be returned on save.
 So it's like nothing happened.*

 == Installation ==